The Myth of American Universities as Inequality-Fighters

 It doesn’t have to be this way.
 Elite institutions have the capacity to double or triple their low-income access (more on that below).
 But even in the 21st century, most of them are essentially plutocratic.

-Elite Colleges Are Truly For the Elite
+Elite Colleges Are Truly for the Elite

 The true mobility champions of higher education are the colleges that both accept lots of low-income students and send them to the upper quintile of earnings at relatively high rates.
 These schools are mostly mid-tier public institutions, like State University of New York at Stony Brook, where 16 percent of students are from the bottom quintile, more than four times the Ivy League average.
 Other all-stars in this category include California State University in Los Angeles, Pace University in New York, and South Texas College.